-The polyester cover of this 10-inch bed is removable for convenient spot-cleaning.
+The polyester cover of this 11-inch bed is removable for convenient spot-cleaning.

-- The top layer is 1.5 inches of Proprietary Comfort Foam featuring an perforated design that should promote breathability and bounce.
+- The top layer is Proprietary Comfort Foam featuring an perforated design that should promote breathability and bounce.

-- The third layer contains 1.5 inches of Zoned Support™ that should offer firmer support to the hips and softer compression to the knees and shoulders.
+- The second layer features Zoned Support™ that should offer firmer support to the hips and softer compression to the knees and shoulders.

-- The base layer holds a 5-inch Dense Foam Layer that should act as a durable foundation for the entire mattress.
+- The base layer holds a Dense Foam Layer that should act as a durable foundation for the entire mattress.

 Brooklyn Aurora Construction